duckietown/course-RH/book/duckietown-robotics-development/02_basic_development/02_python_01_programs_and_environments.md

 Save the changes.
 We can now build the image, even though there is not going to be much going on inside it until we place our code in it.

-Now, in a terminal, move to the directory created by the `git clone` instruction above and run the following command:
+Now, in a terminal, move to the directory created by the `git clone` instruction above and run the following command(beware that it might take some time):

     laptop $ dts devel build -f